gerardpastor/dumper/README.md

 $dumper->dump('foo');
 ```

-If you want the global functions uses your own instance, call `setInstance()` on
+If you want the global functions to use your own instance, call `setInstance()` on
 `Dumper`: